-4. Risk assessment in exposed animals
+4. Risk Assessment in Exposed Animals

-For CDV, exposed (quarantined) animals can be categorized into low risk, moderate risk, and high risk.
+For CDV, exposed (quarantined) animals can be categorized as low-risk, moderate-risk, and high-risk.

-Low Risk Moderate Risk High Risk

-Over 5 months of age with adequate Over 5 months of age with no or inadequate Puppies less than 5 months of
+Low-Risk Moderate-Risk High-Risk Over 5 months of age with adequate vaccine history Over 5 months of age with no or inadequate vaccine history Puppies less than 5 months of age

-vaccine history vaccine history age